How to Address Nobility & Royalty

 With all these customs and protocols, it can be confusing to know the right way to behave and speak depending on the royal person’s ranking or a noble’s title.
 So, here’s a short guide to modern conventions for addressing royalty and nobility.

 When addressing a King or Queen, in the first instance they should be addressed as Your Majesty, but after that initial acknowledgement, they should be addressed as Sir or Ma’am.

 Alexandre Benois, Public domain, via Wikimedia Commons

 The pronunciation of Ma’am, as explained by Helena Bonham Carter playing Queen Elizabeth in the film The King’s Speech is, ‘Ma’am, as in ham, not Ma’am, as in palm.’
 According to Debrett’s, one of the world’s leading authorities on etiquette, ‘Pronunciation to rhyme with ‘palm’ has not been correct for some generations.’

 When referring to a monarch, where you would normally say him or her, it is correct to use His or Her Majesty, or The King / The Queen.
 When speaking directly to a monarch, where you would normally say you, it’s correct to say Your Majesty.

-In referring to other members of the royal family, the form of address is His Royal Highness or Her Royal Highness, and then to specify their rank or title.
-For example, when speaking about the heir to the British Throne, Prince Charles, he would be referred to as His Royal Highness, The Prince of Wales.
+In referring to any other member of the royal family, the form of address is His Royal Highness or Her Royal Highness, and then to specify their rank or title.
+For example, when speaking about the heir to the British Throne, Prince William, he would be referred to as His Royal Highness, The Prince of Wales.

 When a couple is being introduced or referenced, the form is to use Their Royal Highnesses